Foundational Learning Assistance

 • a verified Alberta.ca Account – If you do not have an Alberta.ca Account, you have to create one to access the online application.
 The process can take up to 10 days.

 • an Alberta Student Number – Look up your Alberta Student Number, or if you do not have one, request an Alberta Student Number at Learner Registry.
+Ensure that you do not create a new Alberta Student Number if you are a returning Foundational Learning Assistance student.
+Students must use the same Alberta Student Number that has been issued to them to prevent application processing delays.

-• your Social Insurance Number.
+• your Social Insurance Number (SIN).

-If an application is not completed within 30 days, it will be cancelled and you will have to start again.
+If an application is not completed within 30 days, it will be cancelled, and you will have to start again.

 After you apply

-You will be notified of the status of your application.
 Once your application is processed, you will be advised of:

 • the amount of money you may get or the reason(s) you will not get funding